 Washington State Disparity Study

-The State of Washington will soon undertake a disparity study that will give us valuable information about how well state agencies are doing when it comes to including minority- and women-owned businesses in state government contracts and purchasing.
+The State of Washington is conducting a statewide disparity study that will provide valuable information about how state government is doing when it comes to including minority-, women- and veteran-owned businesses in contracts and purchasing.

 Frequently Asked Questions